English

 Foods with Vitamin D

 Vitamin D is mainly found in fatty foods.
-This makes sense, as vitamin D is a fat-soluble vitamin and needs fat to be properly absorbed.
-Nature has thought of this!
-Which foods are high in vitamin D?
-We have listed the best sources for you:
+This makes sense because vitamin D is a fat-soluble vitamin and needs fat to be properly absorbed.
+Nature has thought this through!
+Which foods contain a lot of vitamin D?
+We've listed the best sources for you:

-• Fatty fish such as salmon, mackerel, anchovies, and sardines are sources of vitamin D. Below is an estimate of the amount of vitamin D per 100 grams per fish.
+• Fatty fish such as salmon, mackerel, anchovies, and sardines are sources of vitamin D. Below is an estimate of how much vitamin D per 100 grams per fish.

 • Sardines: 3.3 mcg per 100 grams.